FOR LEADERS OF CRITICAL PATHWAYS

 We determine whether the system is constrained by capacity, by policy interaction, or by a hybrid of the two.
 The answer changes what the decision should be.

-If the system is infeasible, we identify the minimum necessary pathway-policy calibration, or resource increment, to ensure feasibility without compromising rules essential to governance and safety.
+If the system is infeasible, we identify the minimum necessary policy calibration, or resource increment, to ensure feasibility without compromising rules essential to governance and safety.

 The decision shifts from “we have a plan” to “we have a verdict.”
 Every investment, regulatory, or governance decision that follows is made from a defensible, mathematically derived position.

-Access to the validated digital twin continues after the assessment, providing the capability to detect structural degradation before an issue arises.
+Permanent access to the validated logic twin continues after the assessment, providing the capability to test how changes in policy would impact system performance.

 Working with us